gwendal-lv/sound-morphing-metrics/README.md

 Detailed examples and usage instructions are given in the [examples/soundmm_demo.ipynb](examples/soundmm_demo.ipynb) notebook from this repository.

-This work has been introduced in our IEEE ICASSP 2023 paper titled [Synthesizer Preset Interpolation Using Transformer Auto-Encoders](https://ieeexplore.ieee.org/document/10096397).
+This work has been introduced in the IEEE ICASSP 2023 paper titled [Synthesizer Preset Interpolation Using Transformer Auto-Encoders](https://ieeexplore.ieee.org/document/10096397).

 # Dependencies